Jump straight to Webull! Get real-time market data, analysis tools and $0 commissions.

-Unmistakably one of the most successful companies of our time (and arguably in the history of entrepreneurship), Amazon.com Inc. (NASDAQ: AMZN) has hit some major milestones over the past few days.
-In January 2019, coming off of the holidays, the company’s stock market value reached $737 billion, surpassing Microsoft as the world’s most valuable public company.
-Buy Amazon Stock
+Unmistakably one of the most successful companies of our time (and arguably in the history of entrepreneurship), Amazon.com Inc. (NASDAQ: AMZN) is one of the world’s most valuable public companies.
+Buy Amazon stock.

 It began expanding internationally in 1998 and it continued to build its fulfillment center infrastructure.
 From there, Amazon continued growing at a pace unmatched by any other company.